underthehai/tp/docs/UserGuide.md

 ### 1. Refer to UserGuide (G)

-A pop out button will provide a link to access Wanderlust UserGuide for help
+A pop-up window will provide the link to access Wanderlust UserGuide for help.

 Format: `help`

 ##Exit

-### 1. Exiting the application
+### 1. Exiting the application (G)

 Format: `exit`